GenesysCloudBlueprints/genesys-cloud-event-streaming-blueprint/blueprint/index-draft.md

 :::primary
 **Note:** Choose a start time approximately when the conversation data was sent or you have to iterate over empty data sets to search.
 :::
-To get the shard iterator, use the following command :
+To get the shard iterator, use the following command:

 ```
     {